MAIF/otoroshi/manual/src/main/paradox/quickstart.md

 ```sh
 $ curl http://cats.oto.tools:8080 | jq

 {
   "Otoroshi-Error": "No ApiKey provided"
 }
 ```

 that's because the api is not public and needs apikeys to access it.
-So let's create apikeys
+So let's create an apikey

 ```sh
 curl -X POST -H 'Content-Type: application/json' \